ibm-cloud-docs/app-configuration/ac-release-notes.md

 ## November 2022
 {: #November-2022}

-Allowlisting of domains for Cross-Origin Resource Sharing (CORS) requests from client SDK.
+- Allowlisting of domains for Cross-Origin Resource Sharing (CORS) requests from client SDK.
 For more information, see [Settings](/docs/app-configuration?topic=app-configuration-ac-settings).

+- Restoring a Snapshot configuration from GitHub.
+For more information, see [Restore a GitHub snapshot](/docs/app-configuration?topic=app-configuration-ac-snapshots#ac-restore-a-snapshot).

 ## October 2022
 {: #October-2022}